Rehearsal Venue / Times

 Ambitious and friendly orchestra based in Ealing who perform 6 concerts and a children's concert per year.
 Players Grade 8+ welcome.
 We are particularly interested in hearing from you if you play the violin or trombone.
 Please see our website for further details.

-No auditions; Grade 3 upwards welcome.
-Age 18 to 80+.
+We are a friendly, enthusiastic orchestra performing 2 concerts a year.
+All welcome, come and try us out in a no commitment first session.
 Music is chosen and arranged to suit the membership.
-Our main aim is to experience the enjoyment of working at worthwhile music.
+Our main aim is to experience the enjoyment of working at worthwhile music in a supportive environment.
+No auditions.

 5 Sunday afternoons leading up to concert – not every week!
 King Solomon Academy Penfold Street NW1 3RX